plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 On April 8th, I published my first Plausible blog post.
 Our new positioning was based on how different we are compared to Google Analytics, so we decided to pick a fight.

 The post went to the top of Hacker News, and it helped us spread the word about Plausible to more people than ever before.
-I submitted the post myself, didn't do any tricks to game the system, and we got lucky that so many people found it interesting.
+I submitted the post myself, didn't try any tricks to game the system, and we got lucky that so many people found it interesting.

 More than 25,000 people visited our site on the day we published the post.
 We broke all our records in April: the most traffic, trials and the biggest MRR increase.